 It feels like just yesterday it was the holidays.

 Thanksgiving, Christmas, New Year’s and then before you know it… Tax Season and April 15th roll around!
-(Note: Tax season has been extended to July 15th, 2020 due to the Coronavirus Pandemic).
+(Note: Tax season has been extended to May 2021)

 Whether tax season is a good time for you or maybe a less desirable time, taxes are not going away any time soon (You can think ancient Mesopotamia for starting taxes!)